thetatoken/theta-edgecloud-sketch-to-3d-example/README.md

 ## Prerequisites

-To run this project, you'll need an API URL, here is how to get it :
+To run this project, you'll need an API URL from Theta Edge Cloud, here is how to get it :

-1. Navigate to [Hugging Face Tokens](https://huggingface.co/settings/tokens) and generate a new API key.
-Save this key securely as you will need it to create a Llama-3 model.

-2. Visit the [Meta-Llama-3-8B-Instruct license page](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) on Hugging Face and agree to the terms of use.

-3. Deploy the Llama-3 model on Theta Edge Cloud by going to the [Model Explorer](https://www.thetaedgecloud.com/dashboard/ai/prj_dcksdnn5ctpe4ejikp7d1wevn6bh/model-explorer).
-Use the API key obtained in Step 1 during the deployment process.
+Deploy the Sketch to 3D model on Theta Edge Cloud by going to the [Model Explorer](https://www.thetaedgecloud.com/dashboard).

 <br>